Shalmalidp/day4/README.md

-# day4
+# day4 OCTOCAT

-project assigned day 3 creating CSS from HTML provided (Octocat)
+- learning basic HTML CSS
+- getting the images provided to look like the page provided
+- learning to play around with different CSS properties.

 ###A link to my Project : http://shalmalidp.github.io/day4/